-Because operating grants are essentially a gift from the government and you won’t have to repay the money, they can give a serious boost to your business.
+Because operating grants are essentially a gift from the government, and you won’t have to repay the money, they can give a serious boost to your business.
 However, because the money comes from the government, grant recipients are subject to strict compliance measures.

 “A capital grant will provide a short-term fund for a long-term need,” said Jared Weitz, CEO and founder of United Capital Source.
 “Capital grants are widely advantageous for businesses looking to acquire materials or tangible assets.”

-Like the application process for operational grants, the process of applying for a capital grant has no single method or specific set of eligibility criteria.
+Like the application process for operational grants, there’s no single method for applying for a capital grant, nor is there a specific set of eligibility criteria.
 Most grants are given by individual donors, the government or independent agencies, and each has its own application process.